How the search for missing Idaho children went from parents in Hawaii to the discovery of human remains - Local News 8

 When police discovered human remains on Chad Daybell’s property, they may have taken a step closer to answering a question that family, friends and many others have been asking for months: where are Tylee Ryan and Joshua “JJ” Vallow?

-With their mother, Lori Vallow, now in custody on charges including two felony counts of desertion and nonsupport of children and her husband Chad Daybell in court Wednesday, what happened to Joshua and his sister may soon become clearer.
+Their mother, Lori Vallow, is now in custody on charges including two felony counts of desertion and nonsupport of children.
+Daybell on Wednesday was charged with two counts of destroying evidence a day after the human remains were found.

+The remains have not been positively identified, but they are of children, Fremont County Prosecutor Rob Wood said in court.

 A welfare check leads police on a hunt for the truth